Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

-The entity ordering the notification is responsible to checking whether the notification will be sent or not, as recipient lookup results are shared in the response of the order request as well as detailed in the in the notification after requested send time.
+The entity ordering the notification is responsible to checking whether the notification will be sent or not, as recipient lookup results are shared in the response of the order request as well as detailed in the notification after requested send time.

 ### Recipient lookup result
 {{% notice warning  %}}